Introduction

 Conclusion

 Understanding the classification of PE films across density and molecular structure, processing techniques, functionality, and application range is essential for businesses in various industries.
 By selecting the appropriate film type, manufacturers can enhance product performance, meet consumer demands, and contribute to sustainable practices.
-As innovations continue to shape the future of PE film technology, the potential for new applications and improved functionalities remains vast, making PE films an integral part of modern packaging and manufacturing solutions.

 This comprehensive classification not only aids in informed decision-making but also emphasizes the importance of adaptability in an ever-evolving market landscape.
 As we look to the future, continued advancements in PE film technology promise to expand their utility, enhancing both performance and sustainability.